Earthquakes on March 6, 2026

 77.0 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.3 earthquake 49 km WNW of Nanwalek, Alaska at 19:21 UTC on March 6, 2026.
-At a depth of 77.0 km, the event was intermediate depth.
-The epicenter is at 59.544°, -152.708°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+This magnitude 2.3 event was detected 49 km WNW of Nanwalek, Alaska on March 6, 2026, with origin time 19:21 UTC.
+The event originated approximately 77.0 km below the surface, classifying it as intermediate depth.
+Geolocation places the event at 59.544°N, -152.708°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-06